scottmonster/MiscScripts/README.md

 - **Dependency Management**: `rm -rf node_modules`

-- **Recursion**: You can recursively drag these balls on your face.
+- **Recursion**: You can recursively drag these balls across your face.

 - **Version Control Conflicts**: Please see the "Dependency Management" section and apply similar techniques.